brayvid/ocr-image-search/README.md

 # The absolute path to the folder containing your images.
 IMAGE_FOLDER=/path/to/your/image/folder
 ```

-To get the absolute path to your folder:
+**You must replace `/path/to/your/image/folder` with the absolute path to your image directory.**
-*   **Windows:** Right-click the folder, go to "Properties", and copy the "Location" path, then add the folder name to the end.
+*   **Windows:** Right-click the folder, go to "Properties", and copy the "Location" path, then manually add the folder name to the end (e.g., `C:\Users\YourUser\Documents\MyImages`).
-*   **macOS / Linux:** Drag and drop the folder directly into your terminal window and it will paste the full path.
+*   **macOS / Linux:** Drag and drop the folder directly into your terminal window, and it will paste the full path (e.g., `/Users/youruser/Documents/MyImages`).

-### 7. Troubleshooting: "Tesseract is not in your PATH"
+### 6. Troubleshooting: "Tesseract is not in your PATH"
-If you run the app and get an error that Tesseract cannot be found, it means Python doesn't know where to look for the Tesseract executable you installed.
+If you run the app and get an error that Tesseract cannot be found, you need to tell the app exactly where it is installed.

-**Solution:**
+1. Find where the Tesseract executable is located on your system.
-1. Find where Tesseract was installed on your system.
+2. Open **both `app.py` and `bulk_sync.py`** in your code editor.
-2. Open **both `app.py` and `bulk_sync.py`**.
+3.  **Uncomment** (remove the `#`) the line that looks like:
-3. Uncomment (remove the `#`) the line that starts with `pytesseract.pytesseract.tesseract_cmd = ...`
+    `# pytesseract.pytesseract.tesseract_cmd = '/path/to/tesseract'`
-4. Replace the path with the correct one for your system.
+4.  **Replace the placeholder path** with the correct absolute path to your Tesseract executable.

 **Common Locations:**
 *   **macOS (Apple Silicon):** `'/opt/homebrew/bin/tesseract'`